Armored Heart: L'Odeur de l'Amour

 Seeker, who was shaking her awake.

 Lanri’s eyes fluttered open, and it took all of the effort in the world to focus on the red-headed angel that had her by her shoulders.
-“W-whath… what’s going on, Seeker?” she managed to ask.
+“W–whath… What’s going on, Seeker?”
+She managed to ask.

 “I have to go.”

 That got Lanri’s attention.
 It sent a pang of dread into her gut, and she forced her eyes open the rest of the way.
-“What?!” she asked, not bothering or caring to hide how deeply she resented the idea of that.
+“What?!”
+She asked, not bothering or caring to hide how deeply she resented the idea of that.
 As she looked at Seeker, she noticed she wasn’t naked anymore, or even wearing her customary cardigans.
 She was wearing her full suit of armor, shiny gold and silver plates covering the clothing underneath.
-From so up close, Lanri realized the chest plate had Ishi’s sigil embossed on it.
+From so up close, Lanri realized the chest plate had Ishara’s sigil embossed on it.

 “Just for a little while, Dear,” Seeker assured her.